The Graduate Program

 Our faculty pursue a multiplicity of approaches in their research and offer seminars that provide a healthy balance of theory and the history of German literature and culture.
 The department offers numerous opportunities for interdisciplinary study, including a one-of-a-kind joint doctoral program with Comparative Literature and innovative certificate programs.
 Both faculty and students teach and conduct research in wide range of related disciplines, including Art History, Comparative Literature, European Studies, Film & Media Studies, Medieval and Renaissance Studies, Religious Studies, and Women, Gender, and Sexuality Studies.

 We consider international exchange to be a crucial component of graduate education.
-We maintain an exchange agreement on all levels (faculty, graduate, undergraduate) with the University of Tübingen, in addition to graduate student exchanges with the universities of Berlin, Cologne, and Munich.
-These arrangements enable us to guarantee a year abroad for all of our PhD candidates while at the same time enriching our program by bringing German exchange students to campus to study and teach alongside the full-time students in our program.
-Exchange is further facilitated by the Max Kade Center, which, in addition to numerous other activities, plays host each spring to a writer- and a critic-in-residence.
-The Department also invites a distinguished visiting professor to campus every other year.
+Exchange agreements with multiple German universities enable us to guarantee a year abroad for all of our doctoral candidates while at the same time enriching our program by bringing German exchange students to campus to study and teach alongside the full-time students in our program.
+In addition, our graduate students have regularly qualified for scholarships for additional study abroad from such agencies as the Fulbright-Hays Commission and the German Academic Exchange Service (DAAD).

 The combination of our extremely competitive funding packages and the low cost of living in St. Louis ensures that students have the resources they need to stay focused on their academic work.
 As a consequence, our graduate students not only produce first-rate dissertations, they also go on to accept positions at top research universities and liberal arts colleges across the country.